lyimmi/usbrelay/README.md

 Available commands:

    Command     Params                  Description
-   list                         List all available devices (add -s flag to print a simplified output) on        <serial> <relay>   Set a relay's state to ON off       <serial> <relay>   Set a relay's state to OFF toggle    <serial> <relay>   Toggle a relay's state setudev                      Set a udev rule to enable running without sudo (linux only - requires root)
+   list                                List all available devices (add -s flag to print a simplified output) on          <serial> <relay>        Set a relay's state to ON off         <serial> <relay>        Set a relay's state to OFF toggle      <serial> <relay>        Toggle a relay's state setserial   <serial> <new serial>   Change a device's serial number (max 5 ASCII characters) setudev                             Set a udev rule to enable running without sudo (linux only - requires root)

 ```

 ### As a package: